ducksouplab/ducksoup/README.md

 Parts of DuckSoup result from interactions within the [pion](https://pion.ly/) commmunity in general, and from [Galène](https://github.com/jech/galene) in particular.

-The following STUN servers are used by the project: stun.l.google.com:19302 and stun.stunprotocol.org:3478.
+The following STUN servers are used by the project: stun.l.google.com:19302 and stun:stun3.l.google.com:19302 (previously stun.stunprotocol.org:3478).